What Does a Web Developer Do?

 • Zend Certified PHP Engineer

-Start advancing your web developer skills today
+Start building your web development skills today

-Get an overview of web development from industry leader, Meta with Meta Front-End Developer Professional Certificate or Web Design for Everybody: Basics of Web Development & Coding from the University of Michigan.
+For a beginner-friendly introduction to web development, consider enrolling in the Web Design for Everybody: Basics of Web Development & Coding from the University of Michigan.

 Article sources